 Feldspars are a group of minerals that cover more than half (60%) of the Earth’s crust.
 They are formed when magma cools directly within the earth’s crust.
 The International Union of Geological Sciences categorizes feldspars into two broad mineral groups which are: potassium feldspars and plagioclase feldspars.

 When feldspars weather, they form clay minerals and aluminum ores.
 These are among the most sought-after minerals in modern industries.
-In this article, we discuss potassium feldspar mineral, its components, and occurrence in depth.
+In this article, we discuss the potassium feldspar mineral, its components, and occurrence in depth.

 General Information about Potassium Feldspar